cloudogu/jenkinsfiles/README.md

 kubectl apply --namespace jenkins-ns -f k8s/service.yaml,k8s/serviceaccount.yaml k8s/create-kubeconfig jenkins-sa --namespace=jenkins-ns > jenkins.kubeconfig
 ```
-Then, add the `jenkins.kubeconfig` as Jenkins file credential, called `kubeconfig-staging`.
+Then, add the `jenkins.kubeconfig` as Jenkins file credential, called `kubeconfig-oss-deployer`.
-Finally, add a Username and Password credential called `docker-us.gcr.io/ces-demo-instances` (e.g. on [GCR](https://cloud.google.com/container-registry/docs/advanced-authentication#using_a_json_key_file), the user is `json_key` and the password is the a JSON in single quotes with line breaks removed!).
+Finally, add a Username and Password credential called `hub.docker.com-cesmarvin`
+(e.g. on [GCR](https://cloud.google.com/container-registry/docs/advanced-authentication#using_a_json_key_file), the user is `_json_key` and the password is the a JSON in single quotes with line breaks removed - `cat account.json`).
+and change the image name to match your registry.

 # Jenkins Build status